anzwdev/al-code-outline/README.md

 * `alOutline.webClientPort`: web client port number, use 0 for default http/https ports
 * `alOutline.openDefinitionInNewTab`: set to true to always open documents in a new tab from "Go to definition" command in "AL Object Browser"
 * `fieldsSelectionOrder`: specifies how "Add multiple fields" functionality adds fields, available options are: "alphabetic" and "selection order"
-* `alOutline.codeActionsOnSave`: list of code actions that should be run on document save, available options are: SortReportColumns, SortProperties, SortProcedures, SortVariables
+* `alOutline.codeActionsOnSave`: list of code actions that should be run on document save, available options are: SortTableFields, SortReportColumns, SortProperties, SortProcedures, SortVariables, SortPermissions, SortPermissionSetList
 * `codeActionsOnSaveIgnoreFiles`: array of vscode patters of files that should be ignored when OnSave code actions are run.
 To make it work, the pattern should always start with '\*\*/', so for all files in folder 'OldFiles' the pattern should be '\*\*/OldFiles/*.al'
 * `alOutline.pageActionToolTip`: tooltip template for page actions.
 Use %1 as placeholder for action caption or name
 * `alOutline.pageFieldToolTip`: tooltip template for page fields.
 Use %1 or %Caption% as placeholder for field caption or name and %Caption.Comment% for field caption comment.
 The default value is "Specifies the value of the %1 field"
 * `alOutline.pageFieldToolTipComment`: tooltip comment template for page fields.
 Use %1 or %Caption% as placeholder for field caption or name and %Caption.Comment% for field caption comment.
 The default value is "%Caption.Comment%".
 If these default values of pageFieldToolTip and pageFieldToolTipComment settings are used then if table field caption is defined as ```Caption = 'Customer No.', Comment = 'Comment Text'``` then created ToolTip will be defined as ```ToolTip = 'Specifies the value of  the Customer No. field', Comment = 'Comment Text'```
 * `alOutline.useTableFieldDescriptionAsToolTip`: If set to true, table field description will be used as tooltip by commands adding missing captions to pages and page wizard
 * `alOutline.addToolTipsToPageFields`: set to true to add tooltips to page fields when 'Add multiple fields' action is used
 * `alOutline.useTableFieldCaptionsInApiFields`: set to true, to use table field captions in API pages fields like in standard BC APIs v 2.0 (i.e. ```Caption='Customer No.';```), set to false to use camelCase api page field name in api page field caption together with Locked property like in standard BC APIs v 1.0 (i.e. ```Caption='customerNo', Locked = true;```).
-Default value is true.
+Default value is true
 * `alOutline.lockRemovedFieldsCaptions`: set to true to lock captions of removed fields when 'Add Table Field Captions' command is run
+* `alOutline.codeCleanupActions`: array of names of actions that will be run by code cleanup commands.
+These actions are available: RemoveWithStatements, AddApplicationAreas, AddToolTips, AddTableFieldCaptions, AddPageFieldCaptions, AddObjectCaptions, FixKeywordsCase, FixIdentifiersCase, ConvertObjectIdsToNames, AddMissingParentheses, AddDataClassifications, RemoveUnusedVariables, SortPermissions, SortPermissionSetList, SortProcedures, SortProperties, SortReportColumns, SortTableFields, SortVariables

 ## Known Issues